Contentify/Contentify/daux/docs/Development/Widgets.md

         }
     }

-> Don't forget to use "dump-autoload" to update the autoloader!
+> Don't forget to use `dump-autoload` to update the autoloader!

 Widgets implement the render method.
 They always return a string.
-Controllers return a response, but widgets do not.
+Controllers return a response, but widgets don't.
 It's recommended to never return a view.
 Instead call the render method:

     return View::make('example')->render();